Ameya-DA17/Excel_Olist-Store-Analysis/README.md

-roject Name: Olist Store Analysis
+Project Name: Olist Store Analysis

 Introduction:
 The Olist Store Analysis project delves into the e-commerce domain, utilizing data from 9 CSV files to extract valuable insights.
 Due to the large file size, a video recording is provided to showcase the dashboard's functionality.